 - For Discussion #4 (Lesson 6), students will discuss a given film in smaller groups.
 During Lesson 5, students will select a region on which to focus.
-This region will determine which films they view for Lessons 5, 6, 7, and 13, as well as their discussion group for Discussion #4 and wiki projects for Lessons 5, 13 & 14.
+This region will determine which films they view for Lessons 5, 6, 7, and 13, as well as their discussion group for Discussion #4 and blog projects for Lessons 5, 12-14.
 The regions are: Oceania, Southeast Asia, South Asia, West Africa, Latin America. - When writing discussion posts, keep courtesy in mind: Please be courteous to the other students in the class.
 You might find it helpful to read your posting out loud before you submit it: the "tone" is a very important part of electronic communication.
 When you read your message out loud does it sound the way you would speak to another student in the classroom?
 If not, you should rewrite it.

-2. Online Quizzes (5 worth 20 points each for 35% of final grade) There will be five quizzes throughout this course that cover online lectures and reading material (with the exception of the first quiz which will cover this syllabus and schedule!).
+2. Online Quizzes (5 worth 20 points each for 35% of final grade)

+There will be five quizzes throughout this course that cover online lectures and reading material (with the exception of the first quiz which will cover this syllabus and schedule!).
 Students can access quizzes by clicking on the Complete file in the designated Lesson.
-Each quiz will consist of 20 questions worth one point each and will consist of multiple choice questions.
-Students will have 30 minutes to complete the quiz and it can be accessed only one time within the scheduled time window.
+Each quiz will consist of 15-20 questions worth 1-3 points each (for total of 20 points) and will consist of multiple choice questions.
+After completing quizzes, students can see which questions they got wrong and be directed to sections in the reading/lecture where the correct answer can be found.
+Then, students are allowed to re-take each quiz for one additional attempt.
+The final score will be calculated by taking the average of the two attempts (thus, giving you the possibility of gaining back 50% of missed points on the first attempt).

+Students will have 30 minutes to complete each quiz and it can be accessed only one time once started.
 Save answers often (every 5-10 minutes).
 If a student experiences any computer problems while taking the exam, he or she must contact the Helpdesk immediately so that the issue is documented with a helpdesk ticket number.
 Without a ticket number, the instructor will not be able to help.
 Considerations regarding exam issues will be made by the instructor on an individual basis based on the documentation.
 After each quiz is graded and released, students may check answers via the My Grades tab.

 Quizzes will cover the following material: